abalabokhin/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 ### Mace +2: The Stupifier
-Improve the mace to +2
+Improve the mace to +2, increase the % chance to 15%

 ##### Statistics
 Retains properties from +1 version, incremented to a +2 weapon.

 ##### Creation
-The upgrade will require the Mace +1: The Stupifier mace; five bloodstone Gem; plus 6,000 gold.
+The upgrade will require the Mace +1: The Stupifier mace; two aquamarine; plus 4,000 gold.

 ### Hammer +2: The Hammer of Dawn